 traditional (bool)

 Available in SWI-Prolog version 7.
 If true, 'traditional' mode has been selected using --traditional.
+Notice that some SWI7 features, like the functional notation on dicts, do not work in this mode.
 See also section 5.

 tty_control (bool, changeable)